 - Ensure that you choose the Automatic startup type & also the service started currently

-- In case the service is not yet started, then perform right-click on it & choose the “Start” tab.
+- If the service is not yet started, then perform right-click on it & choose the “Start” tab.

 - In case the startup type isn’t Automatic and then performs double-click on the service.
 In the Startup type drop-down, choose the “Automatic” option.